aimerykong/Low-Rank-Bilinear-Pooling/README.md

-For papers, slides, posters, please refer to our [project page](http://www.ics.uci.edu/~skong2/lr_bilinear.html "LRBP")
+For papers, slides and posters, please refer to our [project page](http://www.ics.uci.edu/~skong2/lr_bilinear.html "LRBP")

 Several demos are/will be included as below --